Air Malta

 Air Malta, stylized as airmalta, was a Maltese airline headquartered in Luqa and based at Malta International Airport.
-It operated services as the country's flag carrier to destinations in Europe, the Middle East and North Africa.
+It operated services as the country's flag carrier to destinations in Europe, the Middle East and North Africa, venturing even as far as New York.
 Air Malta ceased operations on 30 March 2024 and was replaced on the next day with a new flag carrier, KM Malta Airlines.

 History

 Air Malta leased its first Boeing 720B's in 1974 and they were joined by another three a few years later.

 Once a mainstay of the fleet, the Boeing 737-200 series has since been phased out, seen here at London Heathrow Airport in 1983.